kubos/kubos/services/nsl-duplex-d2-comms-service/README.md

 max_num_handlers = 10
 # Ports to listen for local traffic on
 downlink_ports = [14011]
-#  Timeout when listening for packet response
+#  Timeout when listening for packet response (milliseconds)
 timeout = 1
 # Port to send ground communications on
 ground_port = 14020